mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 	lc.publish(self, 'test-multihosting:worker-9')

-Rather than listening at a particular network IP and port, this :func:`worker()` is publishing its capabilities under a string name.
+Rather than listening at a particular network IP and port, this :func:`worker()` is advertising its presence under a string name.
 By convention the name is structured as a series of fields separated by a colon.
 The :func:`worker()` is defined with both thread and process entry-points.